icetornado/CleaningDataCourseProject/README.md

   </li>
 </ul>

-<strong>Results:</strong> A tidy data set of 10,299 observations and 68 variables.
+<p><strong>Results:</strong> The script generates a data set of 180 observations and 68 variables.
+Within the data set, each measurement (variable) is in one column; and each different observation of that variable is in a different row.
+Therefore the data set is tidy. </p>